It’s not too late to get cover!

 Got a pre-existing medical condition?

 You may struggle to find travel insurance for a pre-existing condition once already overseas.
-If you do have a pre-existing condition check to see if is automatically covered under your policy.
+If you do have a pre-existing condition check to see whether it is automatically covered under your policy.
 Take note, while already overseas travel insurance policies would not cover your pre-existing condition, you could still claim for any illness or injury not related to it.

 What is a waiting period?